Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Numerical Results

-In the IEEE\,123-bus feeder 5 agents coordinate 26 switches.
-Across five independent training runs, the cumulative reward increases steadily and converges to $(3.6 \pm 2.9)\times 10^{6},$ while the restored power stabilizes at $2294 \pm 52~\text{kW} \quad (95.6\% \pm 2.2\% \text{ of } P_{\text{gen}}).$ As shown in Fig.~\ref{fig:results_123}, performance across seeds is tightly clustered, indicating reliable convergence and stable sequential actor updates.
+In the IEEE\,123-bus feeder, 5 agents coordinate 26 switches.
+Across five independent random seeds, the restored power stabilizes at $2294 \pm 53~\text{kW}(95.6\% \pm 2.2\% \text{ of } P_{\text{gen}}).$ As shown in Fig.~\ref{fig:results_123}, performance across seeds is tightly clustered, indicating reliable convergence and stable sequential actor updates.

 In the IEEE\,8500-node feeder, 10 agents each govern ten randomly assigned switches across 1,177 loads.
 Despite the dramatically larger state–action space and deeper network topology, HAPPO maintains monotonic improvement.
-The cumulative reward converges to $(2.9 \pm 3.3)\times 10^{6}, $ and restored power reaches $2308 \pm 55~\text{kW} \quad (\!96.2\% \pm 2.3\% \text{ of } P_{\text{gen}}),$ as shown in Fig.~\ref{fig:results_8500}.
+The restored power reaches $2309 \pm 55~\text{kW} \quad (\!96.2\% \pm 2.3\% \text{ of } P_{\text{gen}}),$ as shown in Fig.~\ref{fig:results_8500}.
 These results highlight the scalability of sequential trust-region updates, centralized advantage estimation, and penalty-based reward shaping.